Maycke25/KkthnxUI/README.md

 Put these files  in `...C:\Program Files (x86)\World of Warcraft` Or whereever you have your World of Warcraft installed.
 You get the idea.

+### Donations
+* Donations are welcome but not required to use the UI at all.
+Donations help me further my development and fuel my gaming!
+Donations will never be a requirement!
+If you would like to donate, you can do so here [Donate to KkthnxUI](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=XC5463FDLTKSE&lc=US&item_name=KkthnxUI&currency_code=USD&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHosted)

 ### Commands
 * Once in-game type **/installui** this will install all cvars and the chat.
 * Once the UI reloads off the install, you can type **/settings** or **/settings all** if your prefer all the settings for addon profiles.